This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this single serving Baked Ziti recipe, check out our Leftover Ingredients Recipe Finder.

-• Pasta: This recipe uses ziti, a tube-shaped pasta that holds onto sauce well, making it ideal for baked dishes.
+• Pasta: This recipe uses ziti, a tube-shaped pasta that holds onto sauce well.
 If ziti isn’t available, penne works just as well.
 Leftover pasta?
 Use it in Penne alla Vodka, Hamburger Casserole, and Pasta Primavera.

 • Olive Oil: Extra virgin olive oil adds a rich, authentic flavor and is the best choice for this dish.
 A lighter olive oil can also be used if preferred.